Cat on the lam: Pet caught after weeks on the run at airport - NewsBreak

 Cat on the lam: Pet caught after weeks on the run at airport

-BOSTON — (AP) — A family's beloved pet cat that's been dodging airport personnel, airline employees, and animal experts since escaping from a pet carrier at Boston's Logan International Airport about three weeks ago was finally caught Wednesday.
+A family's beloved pet cat that's been dodging airport personnel, airline employees, and animal experts since escaping from a pet carrier at Boston 's Logan International Airport about three weeks ago was finally caught Wednesday.

 “Whether out of fatigue or hunger we’ll never know, but this morning she finally let herself be caught," an airport spokesperson said of the cat named Rowdy in a statement.